WROtecnomelens/WRO-CEDES2026/README.md

 We programmed the robot using Arduino IDE in C++.
 We didn’t make all the code at once.
 We improved it little by little as we added new components and tested new ideas.

-Add tips if something is difficult to assemble.

-Code Explanation

-[EXPLAIN YOUR CODE IN A SIMPLE WAY]

-Include:

-How the program starts
-Main functions
-How the robot makes decisions
-Testing & Results

-[EXPLAIN HOW YOU TESTED YOUR ROBOT]

-Include:

-What tests you did
-Problems during testing
-Final performance
-Challenges & Improvements

-[BE HONEST ABOUT PROBLEMS]

-Include:

-Biggest difficulties
-How you solved them
-What you would improve in the future
-Media

 [ADD YOUR FILES OR LINKS]